M-AyyanAsif/friend-git-repo/README.md

-# friend-git-repo
+# Git-Cloned-Repo
-this the friend's git repo for collbiration
+This the friend's dummy git repo for collaboration and for practise purpose.